legrosmanu/zikstock-songbook/README.md

 After creating some zik-resources, you'll want to get them.
 To get your zik-resources, you just have to do a `GET /zik-resources?added-by={your-username}`.
-Of course, you have to replace `you-username` by you spot4zik username, but you can also get the zik-resources of another user.
+Of course, you have to replace `you-username` by your spot4zik username, but you can also get the zik-resources of another user for example to see what learn if you want to play with him.

 **Responses**